A. David proposes to build God a permanent house.

 ii.
 “God sent the promise on purpose to be used.
 If I see a Bank of England note, it is a promise for a certain amount of money, and I take it and use it.
 But oh I my friend, do try and use God’s promises; nothing pleases God better than to see his promises put in circulation; he loves to see his children bring them up to him, and say, ‘Lord, do as thou hast said.’
 And let me tell you that it glorifies God to use his promises.”
 (Spurgeon)

 iii.
 This kind of prayer appropriates God’s promise.
 Just because God promised doesn’t mean that we possess.
-Through believing prayer like this, God promises and we appropriate.
+Through believing prayer like this, God promises, and we appropriate.
 If we don’t appropriate in faith, God’s promise is left unclaimed.

 · We may appropriate His promise for forgiveness: If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 (1 John 1:9)

-· We may appropriate His promise for peace: Peace I leave with you, My peace I give to you: not as the world gives do I give to you.
+· We may appropriate His promise for peace: Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.
 (John 14:27)

-· We may appropriate His promise for guidance: I will instruct you and teach you in the way you should go: I will guide you with My eye.
+· We may appropriate His promise for guidance: I will instruct you and teach you in the way you should go; I will guide you with My eye.
 (Psalm 32:8)

 · We may appropriate His promise for growth: He who has begun a good work in you will complete it until the day of Jesus Christ.
 (Philippians 1:6)

-· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace of help in time of need.
+· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.
 (Hebrews 4:16)

 i.
 It also says that David came before God to pray this prayer.
 Some prayers are not prayed.
 They are said or read or thought, but not prayed.
 “Not to say this prayer, but to pray this prayer.
 There is great force in the expression.
 Some prayers are never prayed, but are like arrows which are never shot from the bow.
 Scarcely may I call them prayers, for they are such as to form, and matter, and verbiage, but they are said, not prayed.
 The praying of prayer is the main matter.”
 (Spurgeon)

 c.
 You are God, and Your words are true: This was David’s foundation of faith.
-He knew that God was God, and that every word of His was true.
+He knew that God was God and that every word of His was true.
 He knew that God can be trusted.

 i.
 “The great sin of not believing in the Lord Jesus Christ is often spoken of very lightly and in a very trifling spirit, as though it were scarcely any sin at all; yet, according to my text, and, indeed, according to the whole tenor of the Scriptures, unbelief is the giving of God the lie, and what can be worse?”
 (Spurgeon)